GL 181/45, GA 1704/2

 In our earlier DFG-supported project, oxidation and nitridation resistance of chromium was improved by addition of Si and Ge leading to higher oxidation resistance and suppressed nitridation at high temperatures.

 This project is a cooperation between DECHEMA-Forschungsinstitut (DFI) and the Chair of Metals and Alloys at University of Bayreuth (MW).
-It is aimed to develop heat treatable Cr-alloys with Cr contents higher than 88 at.% and to optimize their microstructure via intermetallic precipitations.
-The influence of a heat treatment process on microstructural evolution, mechanical properties, and oxidation behavior of alloys will be studied.
+It is aimed to develop heat treatable Cr alloys with Cr contents higher than 88 at.% and to optimize their microstructure via intermetallic precipitations.
+The influence of a heat treatment process on microstructural evolution, mechanical properties, and oxidation behaviour of alloys will be studied.
 Mechanical testing such as creep tests and fracture toughness measurement will be carried out.
 Furthermore the alloying capacity of the system is investigated by adding molybdenum and platinum to the Cr-Si-Ge system.back

 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - GL 181/45, GA 1704/2